RedClouud/ICS-test-bed-PoC/README.md

 # TRIST

 The Threat Research and Intelligence Sharing Testbed aims to make CPS threat research easy.
 Using docker makes testing easily deployable and adaptable to your needs.

 ## About

 Contains the resources required to simulate federeated learning implemented with docker.
 You will require wsl and docker desktop to run this example.

+If you would like to use your compatable nvidia GPU for computing, install the [nvidia toolkit](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=WSL-Ubuntu&target_version=2.0&target_type=deb_local) on your WSL version.

 Enjoy!